carlag-raft/raft-exercise/README.md

 b.
 What can be done in Sprint 0?
 c.
 How will the chosen work get done in Sprint 0?

-Structure
+Meeting Structure
+a.
 Product Owner proposes how product can increase its value in Sprint 0.
-Select Product Backlog items, decompose Product Backlog items Team collaborates to define Sprint 0 goal
+b.
+Select Product Backlog items, decompose Product Backlog items
+c.
+Team collaborates to define Sprint 0 goal

+Output
-output: Sprint 0 Backlog
+Sprint 0 Backlog